mcellteam/cellblender_tutorials/getting_started.rst

 Getting Started
 *********************************************

-For this first example, we'll export the default mesh from Blender into the MDL format which MCell can parse.
-We will then run this MDL with MCell to generate visualization data.
+For this first example, we'll use Blender and the CellBlender plugin to set some simulation parameters.
+We'll export this into the MDL format which MCell can parse.
+Then we will run these MDLs with MCell to generate visualization data, which will be used in the next section.

 .. _gen_mesh: